bekk/bekk-christmas/post/talks/the-good-the-bad-and-the-hideous-experiments-with-visual-presentation-styles.md

 post_day: 22
 title: "The good, the bad and the hideous: experiments with visual presentation styles"
+description: "Join in on a journey of different and weird visual styles for presentations. "
 links:
   - title: "Fear, loathing and uneasy love: how experimentation taught me to enjoy public speaking"